 A synodwide stewardship emphasis

-In 2010, our synod's Stewardship and Mission Support Table developed a program of stewardship commitment emphasis to train stewardship committees, mobilize spiritual formation groups for lay people, and involve pastors in a synod-wide pulpit exchange.This year, we are recycling the project and, following the format used in prior years, have designated Sunday, November 16, 2014 as Stewardship Sunday.
-The gospel lesson is again Matthew 25:14-30.
-Our focus will be on the joy and discipline of stewardship.
+Our focus will be on the proportional giving and discipline of stewardship.
 Spiritual formation small groups will center themselves in the Word, in conversation, and in prayer for three sessions.
 The purpose is not a Bible study per se, but an opportunity to interact with God and others in spiritual conversation.
-Leading up to Stewardship Commitment Sunday on the 23rd Sunday after Pentecost (November 16), mission interpreters and/or others will deliver mission moments celebrating the congregation’s ministries.
-Again, following the format of prior years, a week or two before the event, congregational leaders of the partnered congregations will meet.
+Leading up to Stewardship Commitment Sunday on the 24th Sunday after Pentecost, November 8, lay people will deliver mission moments celebrating the congregation’s ministries.
+A week or two before the event, congregational leaders of the partnered congregations meet.
 The pastors will thank leaders and offer biblical grounding about our interconnectedness within the Body of Christ in mission.
 The stewardship emphasis culminates in a celebration service where pastors minister to each other’s congregations with a stewardship message and a time of commitment.